alin-andersen/AlinSpace.Parcel/README.md

 With this library you will never ever have to build any custom file formats anymore.
 The dynamic parcel format can contain any kind of data.

+## How?

+When creating a new parcel a tempoary random directory called the **workspace** is created.
+This directory is used as a temporarly place to keep the files open when working with the parcel file.
+When the parcel is disposed, this workspace directory will be deleted.

 ## Examples

 Lets create a new parcel: